More About Professional Corporations

 Many medical professionals are starting their own companies because the medical industry is a lucrative business.
 If you are planning to start a professional medical corporation in California, this article will help guide you through the basics!

-What is a Medical Corporation?
+What is a Professional Medical Corporation?

-A medical corporation is a form of professional corporation that is officially registered with the California Secretary of State, and is legally authorized to render professional services as medical doctors.
+A professional medical corporation is a form of professional corporation that is officially registered with the California Secretary of State, and is legally authorized to render professional services as medical doctors.

-Medical corporations must abide by these California State Laws and Codes:
+Professional medical corporations must abide by these California State Laws and Codes:

-1. California Corporations Code
+- California Corporations Code

-2. Business and Professions Code
+- Business and Professions Code

-3. California Code of Regulations Title 16.
+- California Code of Regulations Title 16.
 Professional and Vocational Regulations, Division 13.
 Medical Board of California, Chapter 1.
 Division of Licensing, Article 13.
 Professional Corporations

 Read the full text of these laws or codes at the end of this page.